 But there is a second, deeper reason at work that has to do with eradicating poverty.
 Remittances – funds transferred by immigrants to their home country – is a big source of income to the impoverished, propping up the local economies of developing nations.
 Without this steady injection of funds to the economy, tensions are more likely to flare, leading to more chaos in societies that are already teetering on the edge.
 Immigrants with advanced degrees end up with well-paying jobs, and the money they send home helps push back the dark clouds of poverty, one money transfer at a time.
 What’s more, immigrants that go back to their home countries after a graduate education are in a prime position to lead the academia, industry, and government of the countries they come from, helping to shape the policies that will help kill poverty.
 I am thus very motivated to facilitate the access of these future leaders to the best educational system in the world.

-Impact will be measured on three time horizons starting from October 2019.
+Impact will be measured on three time horizons starting from October 2019, when we started.

 Short term (1 – 2 years): Success is creating the infrastructure needed for a lasting organization.
 This means formally establishing the nonprofit, building a website, and automating the application process and selection of applicants.
 This includes forming the relationships with exam bodies, universities, nonprofits, corporate sponsors, etc., needed to make paying for services as seamless as possible.

 Medium term (3 – 5 years): Success is year-on-year increase in the number of GRE and GMAT scholarships awarded.
-Success is including TOEFL and school application fees as part of the scholarship package.
+Success is including TOEFL and school application fees as part of the scholarship package and broadening the scholarships to include non-Nigerians.

-Longer term (5+ years): Success is when the beneficiaries of these scholarship complete their studies and start effecting positive change in their societies.
+Longer term (5+ years): Success is when the beneficiaries of these scholarships complete their studies and start effecting positive change in their societies.

 We cannot fail.
 We will raise funds year-round, and the amount we raise determines the number of scholarships we can give, so we are at little risk of operating in the red.
 We will be realistic with our goals and live within our means.
 When I started this, I took the 1% challenge.
 I asked myself if I could commit 1% of my income to giving bright but poor students in third-world countries access to the best graduate studies in the world.
 It turns out that just 1% goes a long way.
 In 2019, my 1% covered the cost of awarding three (3) GRE/GMAT scholarships, including the hidden administrative costs of advertising, screening, testing, interviewing, and selecting the finalists.
 More people expressed interest in financially supporting the work and we were able to award 7 scholarships.
 This became the model for 2020 award cycle and we were able to award 23 scholarships.